Hiya, folks, we are back and greetings and welcome.

 And that's why people are supposedly ripping Michelle.

-Uh, Mr. Steele, I don't think you understand.
+Mr. Steele, I don't think you understand to the extent that people are ripping Michelle Obama.

-To the extent that people are ripping Michelle Obama, it is only after she inserted herself into all this and started claiming that she was never proud of her country until the last year or so.
+It is only after she inserted herself into all this and started claiming that she was never proud of her country until the last year or so.

 And then when she's out making speeches to poor people, she's essentially telling them to stay that way and don't have any higher aspirations.

-You have to understand something, Mr. Steele, when anybody, I don't care who it is, I don't care what their ethnicity, what their race, what their sexual gender orientation happens to be, when somebody enters the presidential race and starts getting involved in it from the standpoint of ideas, people are going to react to it.
+When anybody, I don't care who it is, I don't care what their ethnicity, what their race, what their sexual gender orientation happens to be, when somebody enters the presidential race and starts getting involved in it from the standpoint of ideas, people are going to react to it.

-And if you think that you guys can get away with shutting that down simply because well, you might be with some of the Republican Party, but there are other people are not going to be intimidated by this.
+And if you think that you guys can get away with shutting that down simply because well, you might be with some of the Republican Party, but there are other people who are not going to be intimidated by this.

 What?

-And yet we are playing the race card.
+And yet we are playing the race card?

 Obama is not really black.